-The Pohjola Health hospital for outpatient surgery specialising in the examination and treatment of orthopaedic illnesses and injuries is founded.
+The Pohjola Hospital for outpatient surgery specialising in the examination and treatment of orthopaedic illnesses and injuries is founded.

 The election of the Representative Assemblies is hold simultaneously in all member cooperative banks for the first time.
 The number of owner-members in 62 member cooperative banks as electors totalled over 900,000, i.e. around two-thirds of all OP-Pohjola Group cooperative banks’ owner-members.

 OP-Pohjola makes a tender offer for all Pohjola Bank plc shares.
 It also announces its plans to delist Pohjola shares and to become again a financial services group fully owned by customers in terms of ownership structure.

 Currently, it provides its customers with the most extensive and diversified range of banking, investment and insurance services.
 OP-Pohjola constantly develops new, innovative financial services for the changing needs of consumers.